gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

   ```
 </details>

-This solution now makes only one pass through the list meaning as the input array grows, the solution will perform better compared to our original solution.
+This solution now makes only one pass through the list, meaning as the input array grows, the solution will perform better compared to our original solution.

 ## Summary